 Info about me:

-My research interests revolve around big data algorithmics, sublinear
+My research interests broadly revolve around big data algorithmics, sublinear

 algorithms, and theoretical machine learning.